Here are just 5 presentation mistakes that you can avoid.

 Research shows that an audience is most attentive at the start and end of a presentation, with attention decreasing dramatically every ten minutes.
-To avoid losing your audience you need to break your messages into ten minute chunks.
+To avoid losing your audience break your messages into ten minute chunks.
 At the end of each section do something to hold attention, such as play a short (relevant) video or ask a question.
 Even a pause and a joke (use wisely) can help to chunk time and messages.

 Play on emotions

 Emotions help us relate to a story.
-Admittedly it can be difficult to make a corporate presentation emotional, but if you can talk about a problem that affects the audience you will have their attention right away.
+Admittedly it can be difficult to make a corporate presentation emotional, but if you can talk about a problem that affects the audience themselves you will have their attention right away.
 Pulling on so called heart strings can increase the memorability.
-As can using anecdotes and stories will bring each point even more vividly to life.
+As can using anecdotes and stories to bring each point more vividly to life.

 Be visually appealing

 Visual information is much easier to remember than oral information.
-Using effective and relevant imagery in your presentation will grab your audience’s attention.
+Using relevant imagery or graphics in your presentation will grab your audience’s attention.
 It will also make it easier for them to remember what they have seen once the presentation is over.

 Limit the text